 Giving away all your cash to avoid interest payments doesn’t make sense when it comes to cash flow.
-By making smaller payments over time, you free up cash each month which can be used for necessary business expenses, such as payroll.
+By making smaller payments over time, you free up cash each month to use for necessary business expenses, such as payroll.

 Another benefit of financing purchases is that you are building up a good credit rating.
 This rating comes in handy when you need to apply for a short-term loan or need other financing to help your business.

 Make sure you have a system for sending out invoices or payment applications promptly and regularly.
 Avoid delays in payment by following the billing schedule closely and ensuring that you include the required documents with each invoice.
-Get confirmation that invoices have been received and follow up a week after sending them to see if there are any issues.
+Get confirmation that your customer received your invoice(s), and follow up a week after sending them to see if there are any issues.

 Good invoicing requires close coordination between the project manager and the office or credit manager.

-Contractors and suppliers who file preliminary notices are generally going to be the first ones paid.
-The owners want to prevent a lien being filed!
+Contractors and suppliers who file preliminary notices are generally the first ones to collect payment.
+The owners want to prevent liens!
 This can significantly shorten the time from invoice to payment.
 More and more companies are using these documents to leverage their lien rights and improve cash flow, so sending them doesn’t have the negative connotation that it used to.
 Implement a payment funnel or a company credit policy to help you know when to act.

-Offer payment options and/or discounts for early payment
+9. Offer payment options or discounts for early payment

 Offering your customers multiple ways to pay your invoice could speed up payment.
 Many companies like the convenience of paying by credit card, even for large purchases.
 Your accounting software or bank can help you set up merchant services so you can accept these payments.
 There is a transaction fee for each charge, but it can be worth it to get your cash faster.